nath1295/LLMFlex/README.md

-# LLMPlus
+# LLMFlex

-LLMPlus is a python package that allows python developers to work with different large language models (LLM) and do prompt engineering with a simple interface.
+LLMFlex is a python package that allows python developers to work with different large language models (LLM) and do prompt engineering with a simple interface.
 It favours free and local resources instead of using paid APIs to develop truly local and private AI-powered solutions.

 It provides classes to load LLM models, embedding models, and vector databases to create LLM powered applications with your own prompt engineering and RAG techniques.
 With a one-liner command, you can load a chatbot interface to chat with the LLM or serve a model as OpenAI API as well.